The art of modern custom software development lies in staying on-trend. But what happens when you choose a different path?

 When we talk about change, we also implicitly refer to the reliability aspect.
 For many organisations, the durability and reliability of software or a system are of utmost importance.
 Because they have been using the software for a while, which has now become a legacy.
-They are afraid to test out a new system or software because they are skeptical of the new technology not working as robustly as their old legacy software did.
+They are afraid to test out a new system or software because they are sceptical of the new technology not working as robustly as their old legacy software did.

-With the legacy software, they already know how to handle it and hence there is predictability to how the software will react in different circumstances.
+With the legacy software, they already know how to handle it and hence there is a predictability to how the software will react in different circumstances.
 Most importantly, they feel at ease when using a well-known software or system rather than familiarising themselves with the new one.

-What is an Example of a Legacy System?
+What Is an Example of a Legacy System?